walterhiggins/WMPJS/README.md

 So now you can see how easy it is to extend the Drone to build new interesting things in Minecraft.
 Let's build a skyscraper!

 ### A Blueprint for a Skyscraper
-In this recipe we're going to create a blueprint for a skyscraper so that you can place skyscrapers anywhere in your world with just a single javascript function call.
+In this chapter we're going to create a blueprint for a skyscraper so that you can place skyscrapers anywhere in your world with just a single javascript function call.
 Let's create a new module called *skyscraper.js* and save it to the *scriptcraft/plugins/drone/contribs* folder:

-<caption>Listing 8.3: A Blueprint for a Skyscraper.</caption>
+<caption>Listing 12.3: A Blueprint for a Skyscraper.</caption>

     var Drone = require('../drone').Drone;
     var blocks = require('blocks');